storacha/specs/content-serve-auth.md

 1. Client creates a UCAN delegation granting `space/content/serve` capability to the gateway

-   - During space creation, the Storacha Client delegates the `space/content/serve` capability to the services designed to serve content from the Storacha Network to clients (for example an IPFS Gateway), by sending a `POST /access/delegate` request containing the UCAN delegation.
+   - The `space/content/serve` capability is delegated to the service(s) designed to serve content stored by the Storacha Network (for example an IPFS Gateway).
-   - `space/content/serve`: delegation that authorizes the service to serve data stored in a given space to any client requesting it.
+   - A `space/content/serve` delegation authorizes the service to serve data stored in a given space.
+Caveats MAY apply.
    - In the future, IPFS Gateways may support different delegation strategies such as: restricting access to specific CIDs, use of access tokens, restrictions on transport modes (http/bitswap).

 2. Client wraps this delegation in an `access/delegate` UCAN invocation
 3. Client encodes the invocation as CAR format and sends to `POST /`
 4. Gateway validates the delegation chain and stores the delegation

-   - For the Storacha IPFS Gateway, the Delegations are stored using a key composed of the space DID and the delegation CID, but the implementer can use any strategy to store the delegations.
    - Multiple delegations can exist for the same space, allowing flexibility in access control.

 Note: This is a standard Ucanto invocation flow.